mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

     "gatewayId": "the-id-of-the-gateway-this-device-is-connected-to",
     "id": "a-unique-id-within-the-gateway",
     "name": "A Friendly Name",
-    "description": "A friendly decription of what this device does.", "features": []
+    "description": "A friendly description of what this device does.", "features": []
 }
 ```